 A preliminary assessment by U.S. intelligence agencies

-, produced in the wake of the MH370 disaster, suggested it was likely someone in the cockpit deliberately caused the aircraft's movements before the Malaysian airliner disappeared.
+suggested someone in the cockpit deliberately caused the aircraft's movements before it vanished.